Annotation toolkit components

 Note

-The above Ctrl/Command means using Ctrl on Windows and Command on Mac.
+Ctrl/Command above means use Ctrl on Windows and Command on Mac.

-If there is a shortcut key conflict and the original Unity shortcut is needed, you can disable the annotation tool package.
+If shortcut conflicts occur and the original Unity shortcuts are needed, you can close the annotation toolkit.

-When creating a node (Node) in this way, the annotation data is generated by default at the center of the Scene window.
+When creating nodes this way, annotation data is generated at the center of the Scene window by default.

-The system automatically determines the hierarchy based on the scene content: if there is an object (such as a Block) at the center of the window, the annotation will be automatically created on its surface; if there is no object blocking, it will be created at the default floating position.
+The system automatically determines the hierarchy based on scene content: if there is an object (e.g., Block) at the window center, annotations will be created on its surface; if no object is present, they will be created at a default floating position.

-Select the Block node to be annotated (usually named starting with Block_), right-click and choose EasyAR Mega > Annotation > * to add.
+Select the Block node to annotate (usually named starting with Block_), right-click and choose EasyAR Mega > Annotation > * to add.

-Multiple types of annotation nodes (such as points, cubes) or annotation data groups can be added.
-Users can also first select a specific annotation data group and then perform creation operations within it.
+Supports adding various types of annotation nodes (e.g., points, cubes) or annotation datasets.
+Users can also first select a specific annotation dataset and then perform creation operations within it.

-Annotation data nodes can be named as needed, and the names will be reflected in the annotation results.
+Annotation data nodes can be named as needed, and the name will be reflected in the annotation results.

-After creation, annotations can be moved freely, and the annotated nodes can be adjusted in position, rotation, and scale.
-This information will be recorded in the annotation results.
+After creation, Annotations can be moved freely.
+Annotation nodes can adjust position, rotation, and scale, and this information will be recorded in the annotation results.

-Note that if the position in the scene tree is incorrect (e.g., not under a node starting with Block_), the annotation data will not be exported.
+Note: If the location in the scene tree is incorrect (e.g., not under a node starting with Block_), the annotation data will not be exported.

 Manage annotation data

-After completing the annotation, you can export the results as an .ema file.
+After annotation is complete, you can export the results as a .ema file.

-Import prerequisite: Before performing the import, ensure that the corresponding Block resource has been added to the scene.
+Import prerequisite: Before importing, ensure the corresponding Block resources have been added to the scene.
 If the target Block does not exist, the import operation will fail.

-Scene cleanup: You can use the "Clear" button to remove all annotation data in the current scene with one click.
+Scene cleanup: You can use the "Clear" button to remove all annotation data from the current scene at once.

-Import operation: By importing the .ema file, the pre-stored annotation results can be added to the current scene.
+Import operation: Import a .ema file to add pre-saved annotation results to the current scene.

-Import strategy settings: During import, the system provides two data processing methods:
+Import policy settings: During import, the system provides two data processing methods:

-Merge: The data in the .ema file will coexist with the existing data in the scene.
+Merge: Overlay the data in the .ema file with existing data in the scene.

-Overwrite: The system will first completely clear the existing data in the scene and then perform the import.
+Overwrite: The system first completely clears existing data in the scene before performing the import.

-This option also affects the import method of the
+This option also affects the import method for